Price Qty

 Fixed Frame Projection Screen

-As their name states, fixed frame screens have a fixed form and with a frame surrounding the projection surface.
-As such, they’re very even and consistent and do not need tab tensioning, unlike frameless retractable screens.
+Fixed frame screens have a fixed form with a frame surrounding the projection surface.
+They’re very even and consistent and do not need tab tension, unlike frameless retractable screens.
 These screens arrive in many varieties and sizes.
-Standard surfaces offer acceptable image quality in dark rooms, but for better performance it may be wise to get a light rejecting screen in well-lit rooms.
+Standard surfaces offer acceptable image quality in dark rooms, but for a better performance it may be wise to get a light rejecting screen in well-lit rooms.

-The biggest advantages of fixed frame screens is easy setup and simple usage.
-On the downside, if you want to enjoy a large image, then a big fixed screen takes up a lot of space and can’t be folded or moved out of the way.
-That means they’re best for big home cinema or media rooms, and not suitable for small spaces.
+The biggest advantages of fixed frame screens are easy setup and simple usage.
+However, a big, fixed screen takes up a lot of space and can’t be folded or moved out of the way.
+That means they’re best for big home cinemas or media rooms, but not suitable for small spaces.

 Pull Up and Pull Down Retractable Screens

 If you do not have a dedicated media room, a retractable screen gives you more flexibility.
-This type of screen can be rolled down when you crave some movie enjoyment and then quickly rolled up and out of sight when you’re done.
-You can place such screens in front of any wall or even your already-there TV.
+This type of screen can be rolled down when you crave some movie enjoyment and can be quickly rolled up and out of sight when you’re done.
+You can place such screens in front of any wall or even your TV.

 To obtain the best performance out of a retractable screen, you should look for a tab-tensioned one.
 This type of screen has a system behind it to ensure that the surface is perfectly tight and flat when pulled out, while the whole tensioning system also moves out of the way when the screen is rolled in.
 Without tensioning, retractable screens tend to have curling and wrinkling that impact your video experience, creating distortions and image wobbling, most noticeable during panning shots.

 Retractable screens have manual and motorized versions.
-Manual obviously means you pull the screen down or up yourself.
-Motorized screens or electric projection screens use a dedicated remote control, a wall switch, or the 12V trigger that many projectors have to let you control them.
-They are very convenient and stylish, butin addition to costing more require a dedicated power supply and have more components that may eventually fail, especially compared to classic fixed frame screens.
+Manual means you pull the screen down or up yourself.
+Motorized means the screens or electric projection screens use a dedicated remote control, a wall switch, or the 12V trigger that many projectors have.
+They are very convenient and stylish, but they cost more, require a dedicated power supply, and have more components that may eventually fail, especially compared to classic fixed frame screens.

 Manual screens are light, less expensive, and don't need any electricity to work, which makes them easier to install anywhere very quickly.
-Since there is no risk of a motor failing over time, they represent less maintenance and more years of service.
-On the downside, you have to deploy them yourself each time, which may become tedious when we’re so used to everything get pull the screens out by hand before use, which can seem inconvenient.
+Since there is no risk of a motor failing over time, they require less maintenance and provide more years of service.
+However, you have to deploy them yourself each time, which can be inconvenient.

 Screen Size

-After deciding the style that suits your media room the best, it's time to choose the right size for your projection screen.
+After deciding the style that suits your space best, it's time to choose the right size for your projection screen.
 While bigger is usually better, the massive size of projector screens presents challenges not commonly found when using TVs that rarely exceed 75" diagonally.

 The price difference between a 100" and a 120" projection screen is usually minimal, so you might want to go for the biggest size you can fit on your wall.
 However, it is advisable to pay attention to a few other factors when choosing an optimal size.

-Your room size is the beginning to determine how large screen size can be.
-Learning the relationship between throw distance and screen size to find out an ideal projector screen size you need: Measure an ideal screen size and distance by projection calculator.
+Your room size determines how large screen size can be.
+Learning the relationship between throw distance and screen size to find out an ideal projector screen size you need is important, and you can read more about it here: Measure an ideal screen size and distance by projection calculator.

 Viewing Distance